 If your hair was pre-lightened before adding colour then it will return to that shade as the bleach is permanent and acts like a 'base colour'.

 How can I remove hair dye from my skin?

 No matter how careful you are, sometimes accidents happen.
 We doubt anyone wants to sport dye drips on their forehead or have dye tinted ears, so if you need to remove some hair dye stains from your skin, try these handy hints:

 - Rub toothpaste onto the stain with an old toothbrush and scrub it away, making sure to rinse the area intermittently.

 - Mix equal parts baking soda and washing up liquid and rub in with a toothbrush or your fingers.
 Gentle circular motions are recommended to avoid irritation.

-- Avoid rubbing alcohol as it can potentially dry out your skin, causing irritation and discomfort.
+- Use rubbing alcohol as a last resort as it can potentially dry out your skin, causing irritation and discomfort.
 If you must use it, apply a small amount to some cotton wool and use a gentle dabbing motion.
 Ensure you use moisturising lotion afterwards to avoid damaging your skin.

-A. In the most basic of terms, a semi permanent colour will typically fade or wash out in anything from 7 days to 6 months, whereas a permanent hair colour will grow out over time.
-Manic Panic is a semi permanent colour that doesnít contain any harmful chemicals and relies upon vegan friendly natural ingredients that sit upon the top of hair.
+In the most basic of terms, a semi permanent colour will typically fade or wash out in anything from 7 days to 6 months, whereas a permanent hair colour will grow out over time.